 Ecological monitoring using the Landsat satellites

 Satellite remote sensing is crucial for assessing and monitoring how Earth’s terrestrial ecosystems have changed during recent decades (National Academies of Sciences 2018).
 The Landsat satellites are particularly valuable in this regard because they are the longest continuously running satellite program and were designed for terrestrial ecosystem monitoring at moderate spatial resolution (Wulder et al. 2019).
-The first Landsat satellite (Landsat 1) was launched in 1972 as a partnership between NASA and the US Geological Survey (USGS) and since that time a series of additional satellites have been launched, with the most recent being Landsat 9 in 2021.
+The first Landsat satellite (Landsat 1) was launched in 1972 as a partnership between NASA and the US Geological Survey (USGS) and, since that time, a series of additional satellites have been launched, with the most recent being Landsat 9 in 2021.
 The Landsat satellites carry multispectral sensors that provide surface reflectance measurements used for a wide range scientific and land management applications (Wulder et al. 2019).
 These include, for instance, global monitoring of forest canopy cover (Hansen et al. 2013, Sexton et al. 2013) and surface water extent (Pekel et al. 2016), as well as regional to biome-scale assessments of how land-use and climate change are impacting terrestrial ecosystems (Pastick et al. 2019, Wang and Friedl 2019, Berner et al. 2020, Berner and Goetz 2022).
 Hence, the Landsat program has become a cornerstone of Earth surface monitoring.

 Impediments to Landsat time series analyses